 - What must your organisation comply with?
 The governing bodies responsibility regards legal compliance as set out in King IV and how it differs from King III.

-- An overview of IT laws and data protection laws, rules, codes and standards (both global and South African) – an analogy with a plumbing system, a matrix and dealing with overlaps.
+- An overview of IT laws, rules, codes and standards (both global and South African) – an analogy with a plumbing system, a matrix and dealing with overlaps.

 - Who is responsible – getting governance structures right.
 An assessment of your organisation.

-- The latest developments, including recent South African case law and King IV.
+- The latest developments, including recent South African case law and King IV Code.

 - Tips for successful projects.
 Some quick wins and factors for success.
 Using frameworks – like an IT Legal Framework.